Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 - Read the epigraph.

-- What do you mean "we will not gild it"?
+– What do you mean “we don’t gild it”?

 Conclusion:

-War is scary, painful, cruel; these are losses, death, crippled destinies, non-healing wounds.
+War is scary, painful, cruel; These are losses, death, crippled destinies, unhealed wounds.

-War is the color of ash, so we do not "gilded" it, it cannot be embellished.
+War is the color of ashes, so we don’t “golden” it, it cannot be embellished.

-- For many, war is a test of strength, endurance, humanity.
+– For many, war is a test of strength, endurance, and humanity.

 – The story depicts two officers.

-- In your opinion, what qualities should an officer have?
-(An officer is not alien to the concepts of honor, conscience, dignity; he is a brave, courageous, brave man; he is devoted to his Fatherland).
+– In your opinion, what qualities should an officer have?
+(The officer is not alien to the concepts of honor, conscience, dignity; he is a brave, courageous, courageous person; he is devoted to his Fatherland).

 3. Lesson topic